 Meadowfoam oil acts as a protective barrier to seal in your skin’s natural moisture.
-In addition, research suggests that meadowfoam seed oil can act as an emollient for the hair and skin.
+One of the main meadowfoam seed oil skin benefits comes from it's soothing, emollient properties.
 While some emollients leave the skin feeling greasy, meadowfoam oil does not.
 Some research suggests this healthy oil, rich in fatty acids, may help to reduce stretch marks and scarring.

 Since meadowfoam oil provides some UVB protection, it can be used as a base oil to help moisturize your skin before putting on your regular sunscreen.
 The omega-9 eicosenoic acid present in meadowfoam seed oil may also help to reduce sun damage and wrinkles.
 In addition, the compounds that fight against UVB rays are prevalent with collagen-degrading enzymes that help enhance the skin’s antioxidative properties.

 Rich in vitamin E, this oil helps prevent and reduce signs of aging.
 It absorbs quickly and easily, which helps to penetrate all the beneficial nutrients into the epidermis.
 Meadowfoam seed oil can also enhance the absorption of other ingredients.

 Being light and non-greasy, meadowfoam oil is perfect for sensitive skin types.
 It has a unique feel on the skin, leaving your face feeling soft or even powdery and not greasy at all.
 Meadowfoam seed oil is one of the best face oils for sensitive skin.
 It will help produce a moisturized, glowing complexion with a very low risk of irritation.

 Summary of Meadowfoam Seed Oil Benefits for Skin:

 - Soothing emollient that locks in moisture to prevent water loss